-Your strategic planning document demonstrates to stakeholders, funding bodies and prospective members that your organisation has a future and a management team who are planning for the future.
+Your strategic planning document demonstrates to stakeholders, funding bodies and prospective members that your organisation has a future and a management team who are planning.
 It should be easily accessible to all stakeholders who are interested in the direction the organisation is taking.